by Tracy Johnson

 Record companies provide gifts to PDs like hats and other promotional materials including concert tickets, trips for listeners, t-shirts, etc. It used to be cash, cocaine, and hookers but government regulation kind of screwed that up.
-Thanks a lot, jerks!

-Well, at least unless the public knows.
+Well, unless the public knows.
 In the good old days, radio had Payola (See “cash, cocaine, and hookers” above).
 That was great because the DJs and Program Directors were able to make a decent living by taking bribes and playing the record company’s crappy songs.

 By the way: what’s the difference between a seedy record promoter and a lobbyist?
 You can trust the seedy record promoter.
 Wait, there is no difference.

 Anyway, back to the Program Director.
-Besides directing programming and maybe overseeing music, the PD has to go to lunch everyday – usually with the guy who does the afternoon show.
+Besides directing programming and maybe overseeing music, the PD has to go to lunch every day – usually with the guy who does the afternoon show.
 It is embarrassing when the bill arrives because the PD is never sure whether to offer to pay the bill with another station trade or let the afternoon DJ pay with the money he made by illegally selling station stuff on eBay.

 As you can see, being a PD is a day full of hard decisions.

 Sometime in the afternoon, the Program Director might have to take a meeting.
 He will bring in a yellow legal pad and pen but seldom write anything down.
 This is because anyone with ideas will usually offer to “forward” the info to the PD.